Danyi Prefecture

 Danyi is a prefecture located in the Plateaux Region of Togo.
+The prefecture covers 396 km2, with a population in 2022 of 40,240.
 The prefecture seat is located in Danyi-Apéyémé.

 Cantons of Danyi include Danyi-Atigba, Ahlon, Danyi-Kakpa, Yikpa, Danyi-Kpéto, Evita, and Danyi-Elavagnon.

-Danyi and Agou were split of from the district of Kloto.
-Kpalime is the major urban center serving the area.
+Danyi along with Agou were split of from the district of Kloto.
+Kpalime serves as the major urban center for the area.